 Changing rates and providers will be easier.
 As your eSIM will have the information on all the phone operators, it will only be necessary one click to change your data plan, for example, or your carrier.

-You will be able to travel and stay connected.
-One eSIM feature is that you can use it as MultiSIM, that is, keep a single plan with the same number and amount of data distributed in different devices (cellphones, tablets).
-Also, when you travel, you will not have to make physical change of your domestic SIM for a SIM of the destination country (in case you choose this option of Internet connection).
+You will be able to travel and remain connected.
+One eSIM feature is that you can use it as MultiSIM, that is, keep a single plan with the same number and amount of data laid out across different devices (cellphones, tablets).
+Also, when you travel, you will not have to make a physical switch of your domestic SIM for a SIM of the destination country (in case you choose this option of Internet connection).

 eSIM and sustainability